Your Key to Lasting Learning Success!

 Talking with her teacher proves that this program has worked.
 He told us that Amber's confidence in math has improved so much that she now feels comfortable answering math questions in front of the class.

 This didn't occur before we used this program.
 Amber now has a positive outlook toward math as well as being on the Honor Roll for the first time!
 We owe it all to this program!

 Some kids reverse letters and words, which causes a difficult time with reading and spelling.
 Other kids reverse numbers, which affects math.

 Some kids do both, which causes a lot of problems as far as learning goes.

-If you have a child who is reversing numbers, it is overwhelming when you try to explain math.
-But before you get frustrated, take a peak inside of this child's brain.
+If you have a child who is reversing numbers, it is overwhelming when you try to explain the math.
+But before you get frustrated, take a peek inside of this child's brain.
 Can you imagine trying to add or subtract when the numbers and columns are moving?
 Can you imagine trying to multiply and divide when you start out seeing a number 9 and the next time you look at it, it's a 6?

 This is what these kids are up against, and the real travesty occurs with the amount of help these kids are getting.
 Telling them to try harder and do the problem over is not going to fix how they perceive numbers.
 Having them do forty problems for extra practice will not help them, especially when the numbers keep changing in their brains.
 Adding work only adds to their problem.

 Yet, it is still important for students with dyscalculia to learn to do math.
 Brain exercises help.
 The images must hold still in their minds for math to work.
 Also, they must be able to access the left hemisphere of the brain where the math work is done.
 If the numbers are bouncing around in the right hemisphere of their brains, then how will they ever learn to do math?